ramiz-moktader/geospatial-programming-course/docs/conditional-statements-class2.md

 In this example, the `else if` statement provides an additional condition to check after the initial `if` condition.
 It prints a greeting based on the time of day.

 If the `hour` is 15, the first condition (`hour < 12`) is false.
 The program then checks the next condition (`hour < 18`), which is true.
 Therefore, "Good afternoon!" will be printed in the console.

+### **Exercise**

+1. Suppose you have a login system where you can log in by using only any of three names.

+    - Determine three names inside your code.'
+    - Write a code that takes the user input.
+    - If the user provided name doesn’t match with none of your predetermined names it will display “Sorry!
+We don’t find you in the system.”
+Otherwise, it will display “Welcome! “.

+2. Write a code that prompts the user to enter a year.
+The code should display a message indicating whether the year is a leap year or not.

+3. Create a simple shopping cart program.
+The program should:

+    - Prompt the user to enter the price of three items one by one.

+    - Apply a discount based on the total cost:

+    - If the total cost is greater than 50 TK, apply a 10% discount.
+If the total cost is greater than 100, apply a 20% discount.
+Use the formula: discountedCost = totalCost - (totalCost * discount)

+    - Display the final cost after applying the discount.

+4. Write a code that calculates the final grade for a student based on their scores in different subjects.
+The program should:

+    - Prompt the user to enter the scores for three subjects: Math, English, and Science.

+    - Calculate the average score using the formula: average = (mathScore + englishScore + scienceScore) / 3.

+    - Display the final average score.

+    - Use conditional statements to determine and display the corresponding letter grade based on the following grading scale:

+        - A:  > 60

+        - F: <60